hertogp/stitch/README.md

 *log* is verbosity of logging, valid values are:
 `debug, info, warn, error, silent`.
-Use `meta.stitch.defaults.log=silent` and a `cb.attribute.log=debug` to turn all all logging except for one codeblock where logging happens on the debug level.
+Use `meta.stitch.defaults.log=silent` and a `cb.attribute.log=debug` to turn off all logging except for one codeblock where logging happens on the debug level.

 *old* old files are detected when their names end in `..-#sha.ext`.
 If `old=purge` then old files will be removed.
-Any other value will do to stop the purge.
+Any other value will prevent the purge.
 To override the hardcoded default, set `meta.stitch.defaults.old` to some other value.

 *cbx, out, err, art* are (after expansion) simply filename to use as you